Sometimes people no longer need to receive as much care, or any care. They might:

 Find out about carer's allowance and other money issues.

-Carers Scotland has advice and information on when caring ends.
-The booklet When caring ends or changes (PDF, 336KB) covers many of these emotional and practical issues in detail, as does GOV.UK.
+Carers Scotland has advice and information on when caring ends, as does GOV.UK.

 My World of Work has jobs, careers, further education, training and volunteering advice.